MaximoMoyer/Favorite-Projects-During-School/Fire_Prediction - NaiveBayes_DecisionTree_HeatMap(Python)/README.md

 # Final Project
-This way a final project for my data science class
+This was a final project for my data science class

 ## Data Deliverable ##